Eurofins-Hackathon/Copilot-Bootcamp/Labs/Lab 3.2 - Onboard WiFi/README.md

 - You should now see a list of planes from the API, instead of the static list

+- Now stop the Frontend and API by pressing `Ctrl + C` in the terminal.

 ## Optional

 ### Step 2: Unstable Internet - State Management through React-Query